conan-io/conan-io.github.io/_posts/2019-07-16-Integrate-build-system-in-Conan.markdown

 A [custom generator](https://docs.conan.io/en/latest/reference/generators/custom.html#custom-generator) in Conan is a class that extends ``Generator`` and implements two properties:

 * ``filename`` should return the name of the file that will be generated.
-In our case we will generate a file called ``waf_conan_libs_info.py``
+In our case, we will generate a file called ``waf_conan_libs_info.py``

 * ``content`` should return the contents of the file with the desired format.
 Here we will retrieve all